nishumital3103/Sales-Analysis/README.md

 # Technologies Used

 Power BI (Data Modeling, DAX, Power Query)

-SQL (for data extraction and transformation, if applicable) Excel (for additional data preprocessing)
+SQL (for data extraction and transformation )

+Excel (for additional data preprocessing)